Somebody mutters to themselves in the cereal aisle, and we reach for the justification that they’re losing it.

 None of which makes the muttering in the aisle anything to worry about.
 That person isn’t losing it.

-They’ve just got the volume up on the thing the rest of us are doing under our breath all day long — and used well, out loud might be the most useful version there is.
+They’ve just got the volume up on the thing the rest of us are doing under our breath all day long — the tool a four-year-old discovers, a surgeon still trusts, and a scientist would tell you to address by name.
+Used well, out loud might be the most useful version there is.